btonasse/btonasse/README.md

-This programming thing started as a little curiosity, and now I can't stop.
+This programming thing started out of casual curiosity, and now I can't stop.
 Send help.

 <!---
 btonasse/btonasse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.